 2020 update: we decided to move to a bigger apartment and tried to ask around guards and shop owners.
 Unfortunately, we didn’t find anything decent as rental agencies take many flats.
 We realised that asking around now takes too much time and effort and relied on the real estate agent (contact me, and I will help you connect with the best agents).

 Location in Marrakech matters, especially if you are an expat.
 Most expats prefer living in a modern district called Gueliz, located next to Medina.
-Gueliz was designed and built by the French architects, and it has planned streets, wide boulevards, many chic restaurants and the newly built shopping mall Carre Eden.
+Gueliz was designed and built by French architects, and it has planned streets, wide boulevards, many chic restaurants and the newly built shopping mall Carre Eden.

 For me, Gueliz and Medina are like 2 different worlds, a considerable contrast showing the diversity of Morocco.
 In Gueliz, it feels like you could be anywhere, in any European city, but it’s nice to change pace.
 For many tourists, Gueliz is too modern compared to the exotic Medina.
-However, if you like Art Deco architecture, definitely spend some time scrolling the streets while discovering cute boutiques and cafes.
+However, if you like Art Deco architecture, spend some time scrolling the streets while discovering cute boutiques and cafes.

 Because of modern buildings, close location to Medina and comparably safe streets, Gueliz is a bit pricey place to live.
 However, you will avoid a lot of attention you would get living in a traditional district by paying more.
 I lived in Gueliz for a year and never had problems getting home, even at night.